Ethical Quantum Computing: A Roadmap: Distributive Ethics, Strategy and Quantum Simulations

 \subsubsection{Social choice theory and welfare axiology}

 Welfare axiology covers how the ordering of preferences among populations affects the types of distributional systems (such as distribution of economic resources) which are normatively preferable or possible.
 Conceptually, it is a broad term covering population ethics, the economics of social welfare and public financing, along with social choice and decision-theoretic social sciences.
 The underlying question of such approaches lies in how to order populations in order maximise some measure of total social welfare, relying upon an ordering of preferences and method of aggregating them (such as a type of expected utility) \cite{list_social_2013}.
 Work in this area involves considering how the networked distribution, say of individuals, affects welfare aggregation functions, including cluster analysis \cite{kleinberg_inherent_2016} \cite{pierre_barthelemy_median_1981} along with graph-theoretic methods \cite{hammond_consequentialist_1988}.
 The network-theoretic aspect of both distributional ethics and quantum network engineering provides a basis through which to study the ethics of quantum technological distribution.
 In concrete terms, the task can be framed as a multi-constraint optimisation problem, where utility $S(I_i,Q_i,A_{I,Q})$ is presented as a function of individual utilities $I_i$ (of the population) and desirable quantum measures of utility $Q_i$ of quantum network assets (for example, channel fidelities), along with an adjacency matrix $A_{I,Q}$ that encodes a graph detailing connection information among individuals, quantum network assets (where they are located) i.e. $\underset{A}{\max}\, \mathbb{E}(S(I_i,Q_i,A_{I,Q}))$.
 The output of such research would be an optimal (or more optimal) understanding of how to distribute quantum network technologies to improve social welfare while meeting minimum technical requirements.
+Moreover, research at the intersection of social choice theory and quantum technology can draw on the emerging field of computational social choice which covers computational paradigms involving social choice mechanisms, such as multi-agent systems \cite{brandt_handbook_2016}.